-If you're concerned about data breaches and want to ensure that your family data is not circulating on the Dark Web, check out our data monitoring services which scan for member details 24/7.
-A family plan can cover up to 10 dependents and might be just what you need to keep your family more secure.
+If you’re concerned about data breaches and want to ensure that your family data is not circulating on the dark web, check out our data monitoring services which scan for member details 24/7.
+A family identity theft protection plan can cover all dependents under 18 living with you and might be just what you need to keep your family more secure.

 IDShield is a product of Pre-Paid Legal Services, Inc. d/b/a LegalShield (“LegalShield”).
 LegalShield provides access to identity theft protection and restoration services.
 For complete terms, coverage, and conditions, please see an identity theft plan.
 All Licensed Private Investigators are licensed in the state of Oklahoma.
 This is meant to provide general information and is not intended to provide legal advice, render an opinion, or provide any specific recommendations.